marciprescott/expressinaction/README.md

 # expressinaction
-From the book, a repo from chapter 1.
+From the book Express In Action first chapter.